 The kit instructions give two options regarding front instrument part: either paint engraved details or sand them off and then apply the decal on a flattened surface.
 However, another option will give better result if you use kit part.
 Cut the nice decal in parts before applying it on engraved instruments.
-Take care not using G part M27 as it is still included on the sprues.

-- Kit has a correct REVI 16B gunsight but it is very basic.
-It needs at least the missing glasses and possibly other details as the part is very visible in the cockpit. - Add cockpit UV lights on the windscreen frame. - Add oxygen hose, missing wires and details on the cockpit sides and on the right side of the floor (throttle, oxygen system, etc.).
-A lot of boxes and details are more particularly missing on the starboard side under part D7 that is by the way very simplified. - Kit pedals are correctly shaped but far too thick.
-Sand them and drill holes or replace them with photoetched ones and add their leather straps. - Add seat belts and their attachment points. - Detail area behind the upper belts fixture points. - Some K4s had a defrosting device added in the cockpit.
+- Kit still has the REVI C12/D gunsight of the G6 kit whereas the actual G10 used the REVI 16B one.
+Scratchbuild a new one or replace it with an aftermarket part. - Add cockpit UV lights on the windscreen frame. - Add oxygen hose, missing wires and details on the cockpit sides and on the right side of the floor (throttle, oxygen system, etc.). - Kit pedals are correctly shaped but far too thick.
+Sand them and drill holes or replace them with photoetched ones and add their leather straps. - Add seat belts and their attachment points. - Detail area behind the upper belts fixture points. - Some G-10s had a defrosting device added in the cockpit.
 It was a hot duct piping fixed behind the canopy armor.
-Check your references. - Note that K4s had a nose Mk108 30mm gun rather than the MG 151/20.
-This means that the gun breech cover in the cockpit has to be replaced by the more rounded one used for the Mk108.
-There are references stating than some Kurfurst used retrofitted MG151 guns.
-Nevertheless, up to now, there is no known picture depicting the way it was set-up and this does not say if the standard MG151 breech cover was used (kit part A12).
-Most modelers will probably choose to scratchbuild an Mk108 gun breech cover or buy an aftermarket cockpit.
+Check your references. - Note that some G-10s (/U4) had a nose Mk108 30mm gun rather than the classical MG 151.
+This means that the breech cover in the cockpit was the more rounded type.
+However airframes (re)built by the Messerschmitt Regensburg plant and the Erla-built ones were still using the MG151.
+As the kit nose cowling does not depict an Erla or a WNF G-10, one may consider that the Hasegawa choice to leave the M151 breech cover is correct (Regensburg G-10).
+Unfortunately, they omitted the end part of the cover (part A12 in the G6 kit).
+Hence, there is no way to build the kit out of the box.
+Most modelers will probably choose to scratchbuild a gun breech cover or buy an aftermarket cockpit.